Jirka-Mayer/Mycelium/docs/data-format-versioning.md

 The data type is something different to a widget, one type may be handled by many widgets.

-Also all the mycelium types will be prefixed and same should apply to custom website specific data types, to avoid collisions.
+Also all the mycelium types will be prefixed and the same should apply to custom website specific data types, to avoid collisions.

 ## Updating scopes